shrgrl/UI-Spec/README.md

 ![UI](https://github.com/shrgrl/UI-Spec/blob/master/img/img2.png?raw=true)

 ## New User Section
 In the New User section the user must create a new user.
-When creating a new user, Username, Display Name, Phone, Email fields should be filled with text fields, User Roles dropdown should contain 3 selections (Guest, Admin, SuperAdmin) and finally there should be a checkbox specifying the Enabled feature.
+When creating a new user, Username, Display Name, Phone, Email fields should be filled with text fields, User Roles dropdown should contain 3 selections (Guest, Admin, SuperAdmin) and 'Select user roles...' text should be added with placeholder.
+Finally there should be a checkbox specifying the Enabled feature.
 After entering this information, the Save User button in the header should be activated and the user should click this button to save.

 ![UI](https://github.com/shrgrl/UI-Spec/blob/master/img/img3.png?raw=true)